Joschua-Conrad/PSumSim/README.md

 ```

 This installs everything, runs tests and builds the documentation website
 in *docs/build*.
 You need Python3 to be installed already.
-Packages
-*virtualenv*, *pip*, *setuptools* and *wheel* are installed or upgraded
-system- or user-wide.
-But PSumSim and its dependencies are installed
+PSumSim and
-isolated into a folder *venv*.
+its dependencies are installed isolated into a folder *venv*.

 (readmeinstall)=
 ## How to Install